Course Code: iit

 In the second lesson, you'll explore the Italian alphabet and phonetics.
 You'll learn all 21 letters of the Italian alphabet, along with the various sounds they make, whether alone or in combination with one or more other letters.
 In addition, you'll learn five letters that Italian borrows for writing and speaking words that originated in other languages.
 With the tools you'll gain in this lesson (and some practice), you'll be able to read and correctly pronounce virtually all words and phrases in Italian.

-This lesson will discuss why, unlike in English, the names of places and things have gender in Italian.
+This lesson will discuss why, unlike in English, the names of places and things have genders in Italian.
 That's right, all nouns—even inanimate objects—are either masculine or feminine.
 You'll also learn that to pluralize nouns in Italian, you don't add "s" or "es" at the end of the word.
 Instead, you'll simply change the final vowel.
 For example, "one spaghetti noodle" is "spaghetti-o," while "spaghetti noodles" is "spaghetti-i."
 You'll also discover eight ways to say the word "the" in Italian.
 By the end of this lesson, you'll have a good grasp on some fundamental parts of speech, making it that much easier to put them together and use them.

 In this lesson, you'll continue exploring some basic elements of the Italian language.